 3. Features: There’s got to be a middle step based on how they have their funnel set up.
 You’re either going to be a marketer or you’re going to be a local business owner.
 The features page does have screenshots and social proof.

-4. Pricing and Check out Form: Moz Pro starts at $99 per month for standard plan and has a thoughough check out form for smooth payment and purchase.
+4. Pricing and Check out Form: Moz Pro starts at $99 per month for standard plan and has a thorough check out form for smooth payment and purchase.

 Moz is great at using social proof.
 Their homepage is informative even if it is a little text-heavy.
-It’s a great tool for digital marketing and SEO.
+It’s one of the great tools for digital marketing and SEO.

 So there you go, these were some great sales funnel examples and how you can use these examples to make a sales funnel of your own.

 Sales funnel are a great representation of how successful companies gather the attention of prospects and ultimately close the deal with a sale.

 It signifies all the steps necessary to make a conversion whether it is awareness, generating interest, making the deal and providing services after the deal has been made.
 It’s providing the best possible treatment a prospect craves for.

 So what are you waiting for?
 Get those sale numbers to soar high!

 - Best Sales Deck Examples To Revamp Your Sales Strategy

 - Top 10 Sales and Marketing Tools That Are Must For A Business